Clergy & Staff

-Since relocating, Amy has become the parent of her son, Elijah, and has enjoyed forming very special relationships with children and youth as they grow in their faith.
-She has taught Sunday School and Confirmation with the teens, led mission trips both in our community and in multiple states, and looks forward to an upcoming pilgrimage to England in June 2016.
+Since relocating, Amy has become the parent of her son, Elijah, and has enjoyed forming very special relationships with children youth as they grow in their faith.
+She has taught Sunday School and Confirmation with the teens and led mission trips both in our community and in multiple states.
 She has also served on a diocesan youth steering committee, been an adult mentor for multiple diocesan youth retreats, and has encouraged and helped to facilitate youth involvement in diocesan high school and middle school retreats and summer camp.
 Amy says that her job at Emmanuel rarely feels like “work,” as it is revitalizing and brings her such joy.
 She is grateful for the support of the Emmanuel community where there is a strong commitment to lifelong Christian formation.
-At Emmanuel, children and youth are recognized not just as tomorrow’s leaders in our church, but as leaders today!
+At Emmanuel, youth are recognized not just as tomorrow’s leaders in our church, but as leaders today!

 My name is Gale Degner; I have been an Episcopalian all my life.
 As a child I grew up going to Holy Trinity in Belvidere.
 My husband, Dan and I have been members of Emmanuel since 2000, and in February 2009 I was hired as Parish Administrator.
 I enjoy singing in our Church Choir, participating in Emmanuel Guild, Grace Guild and Altar Guild activities.
 Prior to working here, I also worked for a law firm for over six years and J.L.
 Clark for 24 years.
 Dan and I live in Loves Park, have two Scottish Terriers, Cooper and Loki and enjoy outdoor activities.